 Where is radioactive waste produced?

 Radioactive substances are used in nuclear power plants and in medicine, industry and research.
-Radioactive waste is produced in the process.
-The waste producers are legally obliged to dispose of it safely.
+Radioactive waste is produced in the process and the waste producers are legally obliged to dispose of it safely.

 The producers of radioactive waste are obliged to dispose of it at their own cost.
-This is also known as the polluter pays principle (Nuclear Energy Act, Article 31).
-To ensure the permanent protection of humans and the environment, waste produced in Switzerland has to be disposed of in a deep geological repository (Nuclear Energy Act, Articles 30 and 31).
+This is also known as the “polluter pays” principle (Nuclear Energy Act, Article 31).
+To ensure the permanent protection of humans and the environment, waste produced in Switzerland has to be disposed of in a deep geological repository.
+This is stipulated in the Swiss Nuclear Energy Act (Articles 30 and 31).

 The largest producers of radioactive waste in Switzerland are the nuclear power plants.
-Four nuclear power plants are operational and generate electricity.
+Switzerland has four nuclear power plants that are operational and generate electricity.
 The Mühleberg nuclear power plant was shut down in December 2019 and decommissioning is in progress.

 Nuclear power plants generate two types of radioactive waste: